-Integrove specializes in creating, combining and deploying Digitized Mine Workforce application and process solutions that enable the seamless near to real-time executions and management of work on the mine sites by the Artisans, Planners, Coordinators and Supervisors.
+Integrove specializes in creating, combining and deploying Digitized Mine Workforce applications and process solutions that enable the seamless near-to-real-time executions and management of work on the mine sites by the Artisans, Planners, Coordinators, and Supervisors.

 Mobile Applications are also fully capable to execute in an “offline” mode where there is no network connectivity and simply synchronize data/results as soon as the network is online.

 From data science and analytics to app development and deployment, we’ve got you covered.
 Let us help your mine rise to the top with our specialists in data analytics, application development, integration and more.